tari-project/rfcs/src/RFC-03XX_SubmarineSwaps.md

 ## Goals

-This Request for Comment (RFC) aims to describe how an Atomic swap between Tari and Wari will be created.
+This Request for Comment (RFC) aims to describe how an Atomic swap between Tari and Thaum will be created.
-> Note: Name is still pending going with Wrapped Tari aka Wari for this document till a proper name has been decided apon.
+> Note: Name is still pending going with Wrapped Tari aka Thaum for this document till a proper name has been decided apon.

 ## Related Requests for Comment